wdoyle42/hoddatasci/lessons/02-conditional_means.md

     ## 1 rmse    standard       6992.

 This tells us that if we use the unconditional mean, we’ll be off by an average of 6992.
 Is that good or bad?
-We don’t know\!
+We don’t know!
 RMSE does not have a scale that tells us what it means.
 We have to understand it in the context of the problem we’re working on.
 Lower is always better when it comes to RMSE, as a lower RMSE means a more accurate prediction.